 • To lead, in conjunction with the Board, the development of the Company’s strategy;

-• To ensure the Company is appropriately organized and staffed and to hire contract staff as necessary to enable it to achieve the approved strategy;
+• To ensure the Company is appropriately organised and staffed and to hire contract staff as necessary to enable it to achieve the approved strategy;

-• To ensure that expenditures of the Company are within the authorized annual budget of the Company;
+• To ensure that expenditures of the Company are within the authorised annual budget of the Company;

-• To act as a liaison between management and the Board; the CEO is expected to attend all Board meetings.
+• To act as a liaison between management and the Board; you will be expected to attend all Board meetings.
 These are usually held in the evenings on a Tuesday.
-At the moment, these are monthly but it is intended to reduce these to quarterly once the organization is more established.
+At the moment, these are monthly but it is intended to reduce these to quarterly once the organisation is more established.

 • To communicate effectively with shareholders, employees, authorities, other stakeholders and the public;